Libya–Pakistan relations: 1990s–2000s: Normalizing relations

 After President Zia's death and state funeral, the foreign relations began to normalized.
 The general elections held in 1988 resulted in left-wing coming to power and appointing Benazir Bhutto as Pakistan's first female Prime minister.
 The ties continued until Prime Minister Benazir Bhutto was removed from power after amid corruption charges by President Ghulam Ishaq, in 1990.

-In 1990, the new general elections oversaw the conservatives coming to power under Navaz Sharif, for the first time in the history through a democratic transition.
+In 1990, the new general elections oversaw the conservatives coming to power under Nawaz Sharif, for the first time in the history through a democratic transition.
 Immediately after being sworn in as the Prime Minister, Nawaz Sharif soon paid a state visit to Libya.
 In 1991, Sharif visit and met with Gaddafi.
 During the meeting, Gaddafi demanded Sharif to sell him a nuclear bomb as Gaddafi suspected that Pakistan had developed years later.
 Whilst, Prime Minister Sharif reputedly denying his request and urging Gaddafi to continue the economical relations with Pakistan.
 Gaddafi insulted the Sharif and labeled him as a "corrupt politician", which dismayed the Pakistan delegation.
 The Prime minister's delegation members and journalists were initially shocked and troubled with Gaddafi's attitude.
 Therefore, Sharif cancelled the talks and immediately returning to Pakistan and soon expelled Libyan Ambassador.
 The ties were again restored in 1993 following the resignation of conservative Prime Minister Nawaz Sharif and President Ghulam Ishaq.
 The new general elections in 1993 revived the comeback of PPP under Benazir Bhutto who was immediately sworn in as Prime Minister.

 In 1994–95, there were reports indicated that the nuclear information was given to Gaddafi to provide aid in Libyan nuclear program.
 In 2001, Pakistan via ISI, passed intelligence about Gulf States and the nuclear ambitions of Iran and Libya, whose programs Pakistani scientists had helped to build.
 Pakistan began providing details of Libyan nuclear programme to Israel's Mossad.
 These evidence were made public by the United States but concealed the names of sources.

 This is my second visit to Libya.
 I came once before with my (martyr) wife Benazir Bhutto and our family ties with Gaddafi family are strong...